erin-noe-payne/express-train/ReadMe.md

 *directory* - The root directory of a correctly formatted express-train file structure.

 *locations* - A configuration object representing the location of directories and configuration files relative to the application directory, which directories will be autoinjected and which will be aggregated.
 Allows you to override Express Train defaults.
-Possible locations and their default values:
+Default locations and their default values:

 ```
 {